-But Lulu xPress is just one piece of a successful web store.
+But Lulu Direct is just one piece of a successful web store.
 Shopify® as well; their ecommerce platform is your means to accept payment.
-Lulu xPress is not a complete tool for selling your book online.
+Lulu Direct is not a complete tool for selling your book online.
 It’s just one aspect of a successful online bookstore.
 But what about all the other aspects of running a store like accounting, advertising, and customizing the interface?

 What Shopify Apps Do I Need?